Yankees vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Gleyber Torres and Jose Ramirez will be among the star attractions when the New York Yankees play the Cleveland Guardians on Monday at 7:05 PM ET, at Yankee Stadium.
+The New York Yankees versus Cleveland Guardians game on Tuesday at 7:05 PM ET will feature a pair of hot hitters in Gleyber Torres and Jose Ramirez.

-The Yankees have been listed as -135 moneyline favorites for this matchup with the Guardians (+110).
-The total is 8.5 runs for the game (with -105 odds to go over and -115 odds on the under).
+The Guardians have been listed as +145 moneyline underdogs in this matchup against the favored Yankees (-175).
+The total is 7 runs for the matchup (with -115 odds on the over and -105 odds to go under).

 Rep your team with officially licensed Yankeesgear!
 Head to Fanatics to find jerseys, shirts, and much more.